Ann Pellegrini, Director

 Ann Pellegrini is Professor of Performance Studies and Social and Cultural Analysis at New York University and has directed CSGS since 2008.
 She is the author of Performance Anxieties: Staging Psychoanalysis, Staging Race (Routledge, 1997); co-author, with Janet R. Jakobsen, of Love the Sin: Sexual Regulation and the Limits of Religious Tolerance (NYU Press, 2003; Beacon Press, 2004); and co-author, with Michael Bronski and Michael Amico, of “You Can Tell Just By Looking” and 20 Other Myths about LGBT Life and People (Beacon Press, 2013).
-She has also published two anthologies: Queer Theory and the Jewish Question, co-edited with Daniel Boyarin and Danial Itzkovitz (Columbia University Press, 2003); Secularisms, co-edited with Janet R. Jakobsen (Duke University Press, 2008).
+She has also published two anthologies: Queer Theory and the Jewish Question, co-edited with Daniel Boyarin and Danial Itzkovitz (Columbia University Press, 2003); and Secularisms, co-edited with Janet R. Jakobsen (Duke University Press, 2008).
 She co-edits the book series “Sexual Cultures” for New York University Press.
 She is also the general editor of States of Devotion.

 Ann Pellegrini at The Immanent Frame.